Don is the State Representative for District 138

 Don has been assigned to the following committees:

-2. Select Standing Committee on Commerce
+2. Special Committee on Tort Reform

-3. Regular Committee on Conservation and Natural Resources
+3. Conservation and Natural Resources

 Don has been appointed by the Speaker of the House to the Environment Committee of the National Conference of State Legislatures.
 This prestigious organization provides valuable training for State Representatives.